 Some folks asked if I was expecting to be paid for my presentations.
 The answer is generally not.
 If a host normally pays speakers, then obviously I would want to get the customary payment.
 But I am doing this because I want to help students, faculty, and practitioners get ideas they would find valuable, not to make money.

+I am available to participate in more programs.
 If you would like to discuss a possible presentation, please let me know.